 Searching for a way to buff up your American history knowledge while also improving your English skills?
 There are some awesome movies to combine learning and entertaining.

-We’ve outlined our top 6 favorite films about American history to watch – and many are even available on Netflix!
+Here is the list of our top 6 favorite movies about American history to watch – and many are even available on Netflix!

 - 12 Years a Slave